Palmer-Lab-UCSD/rattaca/README.md

 :construction: Under Construction :construction:

-The RATTACA method uses genomic prediction to predict rat phenotypes from SNP genotypes, then uses these trait predictions to assign for study animals with predicted extreme phenotypes.
-This package provides helper tools for fitting linear mixed models (LMM) for prediction, and assessing LMM performance under the goals of the RATTACA project.
+The RATTACA method uses SNP genotypes produced from low-coverage DNA sequencing to predict phenotypes in HS rats, then uses these trait predictions to assign for study animals with predicted extreme phenotypes.
+This package provides helper tools for fitting linear mixed models (LMM) for prediction, and assessing LMM performance under the goals of the [RATTACA](https://ratgenes.org/rattaca/) project.

 Predictions are calculated by estimating marker effects using the 'RR-BLUP' method of the [rrBLUP package](https://cran.r-project.org/web/packages/rrBLUP/index.html).